vectordotdev/vector/docs/meta/glossary.md

 ## Buffer

 A buffer refers to an ordered queue of events that is coupled with a sink.
-You can learn more about buffers in the [`*.buffers`](../usage/configuration/sinks/buffer.md) section.

 ## Configuration